presseverykey/everykey-sdk/README.md

 - `anykey`: The Anykey runtime for the LPC1343 / Anykey0x.de
   board, linker script and makefile
 - `anykey_usb` : USB firmware, this is quite large so we keep it seperated.
-- checksum: A tool to calculate and adjust the checksum of a firmware file
+- `checksum`: A tool to calculate and adjust the checksum of a firmware file
-- several example projects (see below for descriptions)
+- several sample projects (see the README in the `examples` directory )

 In contrast to other runtimes, the Anykey SDK does not link against precompiled libraries.
 Instead, the runtime is included into projects as